Why do I feel like a fraud when I try to market myself?

 Is personal branding inherently fraudulent, or is there a version that works for experts?

-Personal branding is not inherently fraudulent — the version that feels fraudulent is the one that asks you to perform a persona rather than share genuine thinking.
-A personal brand built on demonstrated expertise — consistent frameworks, specific answers, a recognizable way of approaching problems — is authentic and effective.
-The fraudulent version is the one built on projecting confidence, sharing inspirational stories, and performing relatability.
-The practical test: is this content showing something real about how I think, or is it designed to make people feel a certain way about me?
-The first builds authority; the second builds an audience.
-For expert businesses, authority converts to clients.
-An audience may not.
+Personal branding is not inherently fraudulent — the version that feels fraudulent is the one that performs a persona rather than shares genuine thinking.
+A personal brand built on demonstrated expertise — consistent frameworks, specific answers, a recognizable way of approaching problems — is both authentic and effective.
+The key is what the brand is built on.

 How do I market myself if I genuinely don't know what makes me different from other experts in my field?

 Start by documenting what you actually do — not what you say you do, but the specific process you follow when you start working with a client.
-Write down the questions you ask in the first session.
-Describe the framework you use to diagnose the situation.
-Explain the decision you make that most clients don't expect.
-The differentiation is almost always in the process, not in the stated outcome — most experts promise similar outcomes, but the way they get there is genuinely distinctive.
-When you document your process in enough detail that a client could follow it, the differentiation becomes visible to you and to them.
-That documentation is also your best marketing asset.
+The differentiation is almost always in the process, not in the stated outcome.
+Most experts promise similar results; the way they achieve them is genuinely distinctive.
+That specificity is both your differentiation and your marketing.

 Why do so many marketing coaches tell experts to 'be more vulnerable' and 'share their story'?

-Because vulnerability and personal storytelling are effective for building emotional connection with a mass audience — and most marketing coaches are trained in consumer or B2C marketing, where reaching millions and converting a small percentage is the model.
+Because vulnerability and personal storytelling are effective for building emotional connection with a mass audience — and most marketing coaches are trained in B2C or mass-market frameworks where reaching millions and converting a small percentage is the business model.
 For that model, emotional connection is a powerful tool.
-For an expert business that needs to reach a small number of highly qualified people and convert a high percentage, demonstrated thinking is more effective than emotional connection.
-The advice isn't wrong in the abstract — it's wrong for your business model.
-When a marketing coach who built a large audience through personal storytelling tells you to do the same, they're giving you advice that worked for their model, not necessarily for yours.
+For an expert business, it's the wrong lever.

 Can I use storytelling in my marketing without it feeling fraudulent?